peteash10/bugpowder/README.md

 From 1988 to the mid 2000s I collected self published comics and zines, mostly from the UK small press comics scenes but also from across the world.
 I ran a review zine, TRS, and a mail order distro, BugPowder, which meant people sent me unsollicited copies of their zines for review or sale.
 I drifted away from the scene in the 2000s but kept all the zines.

 In 2024, while signed off work with Long-Covid-related stuff, I decided to start scanning them, opening the first box and starting from the top.
-This page records my progress.
+This page shows my progress.

 Pete Ashton